microsoft/fluentui/rfcs/react-components/convergence/upgrade-code-location.md

 ## Detailed Design or Proposal

+### Option G: Create separate storybook projects for composition

+This would be separate storybooks under apps/ for v0->v9 and v8->9 that can be composed into the react-components storybook documentation.

+Suggested by Micah based on https://www.chromatic.com/docs/composition

+Pros

+- Same to adding stories to react-components.
+- Has room for other example apps and tools related to upgrade.

+Cons

+- Similar to adding stories to react-components, but without the con of adding a v8 or v0 weak dependencies to that package.
+- More projects in the tree to build

+CHOSEN: This option provides the best dependency management without affecting packages, avoid shipping packages of shims to npm, and encourages the behavior we want by integrating with documentation.

+## Discarded Solutions

 ### Option A: Create upgrade packages in the fluent repo

 These would be react-upgrade-v8 react-upgrade-v0 packages containing the shim components and functions.